ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The IsLowest method checks to see if the given value is the lowest number in the given array of values.

-#### SetPlayerObject/2

-  > `public static void SetPlayerObject(GameObject obj, VRTK_PlayerObject.ObjectTypes objType)`

-  * Parameters
-   * `GameObject obj` - The game object to add the player object class to.
-   * `VRTK_PlayerObject.ObjectTypes objType` - The type of player object that is to be assigned.
-  * Returns
-   * _none_

-The SetPlayerObject method tags the given game object with a special player object class for easier identification.

 #### AddCameraFade/0

   > `public static Transform AddCameraFade()`